SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 Running the submission script with the `project'py` option `--checkana` will run a load of checks.
 Unfortunately it will not keep in separate lists the jobs that need to be resubmitted or have failed or are otherwise unsuccessful.
-A practical command line:
+The same script used to submit the jobs may also be used to check all of them, running it with `--checkana` option (`campaign-submit.sh --checkana`).

-    xargs -l project.py --checkana --xml < campaign-xml.list
+(`campaign.sh` is a placeholder for the list produced and advertised by `neoSmazza.sh`, with full path).

-(`campaign-xml.list` is a placeholder for the list produced and advertised by `neoSmazza.sh`, with full path).
+In the best case, the script will report no error (don't hold your breath).
-After this, we have a custom test script that will just check that the exit code of the job was good.
-It also creates in the same directory as the input XML file list additional XML file lists which can be used to address the failing jobs:
+Either way, after this we have a custom test script that will just collect the jobs in practical XML file lists written in the same directory as the input XML file list; these additional lists can be used to address the failing jobs:

-    CheckPhotonLibraryJobs.sh campaign-xml.list
+    CheckPhotonLibraryJobs.py campaign-xml.list

 If a job has failed, the job **must** be resubmitted until successful, lest the library be left with a hole.
 A convenient way to do that is to clean up first, and then submit:

-    xargs -l project.py --clean --xml < failed-xml.list
+    xargs -l project.py --clean --xml < campaign-badxml.list
-    xargs -l project.py --submit --xml < failed-xml.list
+    xargs -l project.py --submit --xml < campaign-badxml.list

 `GOTO 1`. **But** first one has to investigate the failure.
 If for example the job took too much time, or memory, the relevant configuration parameters in the configuration XML file of the failing jobs must be changed to reflect that.
-The next time `CheckPhotonLibraryJobs.sh` can be ran with the option `--skipgood` which will make the check of the jobs that are already marked as good _slighty_ faster.
+The next time `CheckPhotonLibraryJobs.py` can be ran with the option `--skipgood` which will make the check of the jobs that are already marked as good _slighty_ faster.

 Once there is one ROOT output file per job, we are ready to the next step.
-`CheckPhotonLibraryJobs.sh` has also produced a file list with all output files in, whose path is printed by the script itself at the end.
+`CheckPhotonLibraryJobs.py` has also produced a file list with all output files in, whose path is printed by the script itself at the end (we'll call it `campaign-outputfile.list` here).

 ### Merging job output